lab1092/blender-manual_ja/manual/physics/soft_body/collisions.rst

 Ball Size Caclulation
    Man ("manual")
-      The :guilabel:`Ball Size` directly sets the ball size (in BU).
+      The *Ball Size* directly sets the ball size (in BU).
    Av ("average")
-      The average length of all edges attached to the vertex is calculated and then multiplied with the :guilabel:`Ball Size` setting.
+      The average length of all edges attached to the vertex is calculated and then multiplied with the *Ball Size* setting.
 Works well with evenly distributed vertices.
    Min / Max
-      The ball size is as large as the smallest/largest spring length of the vertex multiplied with the :guilabel:`Ball Size`.
+      The ball size is as large as the smallest/largest spring length of the vertex multiplied with the *Ball Size*.
    AvMiMax ("average min/max")
-      Size = ((Min + Max)/2) × :guilabel:`Ball Size`.
+      Size = ((Min + Max)/2) × *Ball Size*.

 Ball Size
    Default 0.49 BU or fraction of the length of attached edges.